 - Swerving into another lane to avoid the animal, striking another's vehicle

-Victims in these accidents want to know what can I recover when I am injured in a car accident claim where I collide with a animal.
-The real answer is that it depends.
+Victims in these accidents want to know what can you recover when you are injured in a car accident claim when you collide.
+The answer is that it depends.

 Let's talk first about the type of claim where you cannot get compensation.
 Car crashes with deer or other wild animals if you are the driver of the vehicle.
 No person or company negligently released the animal - the deer or whatever the wild animal is.
-You can't sue the negligent deer, obviously, and there is no one else to stand behind a claim.
+You can't sue the negligent deer, obviously.
+There is no one else to stand behind a claim.